What you need to know about a gluten-free diet

 Gluten-free pastas (usually made from beans or rice) are available, as are gluten-free breads and baked goods.
 Keep in mind that many of these gluten-free processed foods are often higher in fat, sugar, and calories (in order to make up for changes in texture, shape and flavor), lower in B vitamins, iron (fewer gluten-free products are fortified than their gluten-containing counterparts), and much lower in fiber.

 You may also notice that gluten-free processed foods are frequently more expensive.
 But you can find many well-tested recipes for homemade gluten-free crackers and breads online.

 If you suspect Celiac Disease or gluten sensitivity, speak with your healthcare provider BEFORE eliminating gluten from your diet

 Remember, Celiac can only be properly diagnosed when you’re regularly eating gluten.
-If you’re anxious to get started, speak with a Happy Family Milk Mentor about keeping a food and symptom journal.
+If you’re anxious to get started, speak with a Happy Family Mama Mentor about keeping a food and symptom journal.
 Don’t change your diet yet, rather write down what and when you eat and when you experience any bothersome symptoms.
 It helps to be as specific as possible.

-A Happy Family Milk Mentor can help you identify acceptable and unacceptable foods, avoid cross-contact, read labels, and make sure that you are getting all of the nutrients you need despite a restricted diet.
+A Happy Family Mama Mentor can help you identify acceptable and unacceptable foods, avoid cross-contact, read labels, and make sure that you are getting all of the nutrients you need despite a restricted diet.

 While following a gluten-free diet, know which foods to avoid